 Table 3: PEDESTRIAN PROVISIONS

-Pedestrian Category Width of Footpath (m) Road Markings Audible Warnings Pedestrian Signals Tactile Threshold Guard Rails
+Pedestrian Category Width Of Footpath (Metres) Road Markings Audible Warnings Pedestrian Signals Tactile Threshold Guard Rails

-А 2 or more YES YES YES YES +
+А 2 or more YES YES YES YES ‡

-В 1.8 or more YES YES ŧ YES +
+В 1.8 or more YES YES ‡ YES ‡

-С 1.5 or more † YES YES ‡ + ‡
+С 1.5 or more † YES YES ‡ ‡ ‡

-Not required at gated crossings Only at automatic crossings + A reduced width of 1m or lack of approach funnel is normally restricted to those crossings with a daily pedestrian user of less than about 5. + YES if necessary.
+^{} Not required at gated crossings

-Note: At any level crossing where the number of pedestrians or the size of the vulnerable group is exceptionally large, automatic level crossings may not be suitable and a barrier level crossing operated by railway staff may have to be provided.
+Note: At any crossing where the number of pedestrians or the size of the vulnerable group is exceptionally large, automatic crossings may not be suitable and a barrier crossing operated by railway staff may have to be provided.

-5.12.9 Train pedestrian value (TPV) calculation
+5.12.9.
+Train pedestrian value (TPV) calculation

-TPVs are calculated by multiplying the number of pedestrians who pass over the railway by any route at the level crossing within any period of 15 minutes by the number of trains passing over the level crossing in the same period.

-Normally a census, over a nine-day period, between the hours 06.00 and 24.00, should be taken, particularly where high volumes or vulnerable groups of pedestrians are involved.
-Where the number of pedestrians is low, the actual number may be determined by an estimate.
+- 5.12.9.1.
+TPVs are calculated by multiplying the number of pedestrians who pass over the railway by any route at the crossing within any period of 15 minutes by the number of trains passing over the crossing in the same period. - 5.12.9.2.
+Normally a census, over a nine day period, between the hours 06.00 and 24.00, should be taken, particularly where high volumes or vulnerable groups of pedestrians are involved.
+Where the number of pedestrians is low, the actual number may be determined by an estimate. - 5.12.9.3.
 Where the data is obtained from a census, only the maximum number of pedestrians for any period of 15 minutes in the day needs to be established.
-Where an estimate is accepted, the number of pedestrians used in calculating TPV should be deemed to be 75% of the largest hourly value to obtain an equivalent maximum figure for a period of 15 minutes to cater for the non-uniform distribution of pedestrian flow.

-The number of trains should be deemed to be 25% of those passing over the level crossing in a period of one hour.
-This hour should be either:

-- a) the same hour used to give the estimated hourly value of numbers of pedestrians; or - b) the hour which includes the 15 minutes when the pedestrian number is established by census.
+Where an estimate is accepted, the number of pedestrians used in calculating TPV should be deemed to be 75% of the largest hourly value to obtain an equivalent maximum figure for a period of 15 minutes to cater for the non-uniform distribution of pedestrian flow. - 5.12.9.4.
+The number of trains should be deemed to be 25% of those passing over the crossing in a period of one hour.
+This hour should be either: - a) the same hour used to give the estimated hourly value of numbers of pedestrians; or - b) the hour which includes the 15 minutes when the pedestrian number is established by census. - 5.12.9.5.
 The number of trains should be rounded up to the next integer and should not normally be less than one.

+^{} Only at automatic crossings

+[†] A reduced width of 1m or lack of approach funnel is normally restricted to those crossings with a daily pedestrian user of less than about 5.

+[‡] YES if necessary.

-5.13 ADDITIONAL MEASURES TO PROTECT AGAINST TRESPASS
+5.13.
+ADDITIONAL MEASURES TO PROTECT AGAINST TRESPASS

+5.13.1.1.
 Cattle-cum-trespass guards and fencing protection should be provided to discourage trespass by pedestrians and animals straying onto the railway.

-5.13.2 Cattle-cum-trespass guards
+5.13.2.
+Cattle-cum-trespass guards

+- 5.13.2.1.
 The guards should be adjacent to the footpath at the edge of, and level with, the surface of the carriageway.
-They should extend the full length of the level crossing between the boundary fences.
+They should extend the full length of the crossing between the boundary fences. - 5.13.2.2.
+The guards should consist of arris rails running parallel with the running rails.